Anthrasite/draw-steel-playtest-macros/README.md

 ![Foundry v12](https://img.shields.io/badge/foundry-v12-green)

 A collection of macros for running a playtest of the Draw Steel TTRPG in Foundry VTT.
-These macros allow for character traits and abilities to be sent to the chat, doing power rolls, and automatically calculating damage.
+These macros allow for character features and abilities to be sent to the chat, doing power rolls, and automatically calculating damage.